-People saw calm on the outside but on the inside there was terror and panic.
+People saw calm on the outside but on the inside, there was terror and panic.
 There were a few days of self-pity and dark thoughts.
-She would come to grips with the news but in the back of her mind the Chartered Professional Accountant and recently retired provincial government Assistant Deputy Minister knew the clock was ticking.
+She would come to grips with the news but in the back of her mind, the Chartered Professional Accountant and recently retired provincial government Assistant Deputy Minister knew the clock was ticking.
 Difficult decisions needed to be made in light of what lay ahead with her treatment.

-Karen is a self-described planner and it was the advice of work colleague, who also had breast cancer that said, “you must educate yourself so you can make the required decisions to help in your care.”
+Karen is a self-described planner and it was the advice of a work colleague, who also had breast cancer that said, “you must educate yourself so you can make the required decisions to help in your care.”

 “As I learned more, I started to realize, ‘maybe there’s hope, maybe I can live’,” explains Karen.

 She would undergo a lumpectomy, 21 rounds of chemotherapy, a drug trial, and 21 radiation treatments.

 It’s been 12 years since Karen was first diagnosed and today she’s in remission.

 Cancer has taken a hefty toll on her family.
 Over the course of the four years after her diagnosis, she lost her sister, sister-in-law and father-in-law to the disease.